-periods of silence were introduced by briefly cutting out the ambient noise (for 1 to 5 s).
+The first illusion we introduce is the one-silence-is-more illusion (Experiments 1-3).
+This illusion was adapted from the (sound-based) one-is-more illusion, in which a single continuous tone is perceived as longer than two discrete tones having the same total duration (25).
+The one-is-more illusion has its basis in event representation - one auditory event seems longer than an objectively equated sequence comprising two auditory events.
+Experiment 1 inverted this illusion by substituting silences for sounds: rather than ask whether one long tone is perceived as longer than a sequence comprising two short tones, we asked whether one long silence is perceived as longer than a sequence comprising two short silences.
+To create convincing periods of silence, we immersed subjects in realistic ambient noise (e.g., a busy restaurant, a loud playground, a bustling market) for several minutes during an instruction and practice phase (Fig. 1B and 1C).
+After immersion, periods of silence were introduced by briefly cutting out the ambient noise (for 1-5s).
 On each trial, subjects experienced two sequences of silence that were structurally identical to the sequences of sound in the original illusion: a one-silence sequence in which the ambient noise went silent once, and a two-silences sequence in which the ambient noise went silent twice, resuming briefly between silences.
 Subjects judged which sequence was longer.
-On critical trials in which the two sequences were of equal objective duration, subjects consistently judged the one-silence sequence as longer than the two-silences sequence [t(84) = 6.96, P < 0.001; Fig. 2A]; moreover, the mean proportion of "onesilence longer" responses was strikingly similar to "one-tone longer" responses in the original one-is-more illusion (0.66 in both cases; ref.
-26), suggesting that the one-is-more illusion occurs with silences in just the way it does with sounds.
-Importantly, this result held even for trials in which both sequences had equal durations of silence [such that the two-silences sequence was objectively longer from start to finish; t(78) = 2.46, P = 0.016], thus ruling
+On critical trials in which the two sequences were of equal objective duration, subjects consistently judged the one-silence sequence as longer than the two-silences sequences (t(84)=6.96, p<.001; Fig. 2A); moreover, the mean proportion of 'one-silence longer' responses was strikingly similar to 'one-tone longer' responses in the original one-is-more illusion (0.66 in both cases; 25), suggesting that the one-is-more illusion occurs with silences in just the way it does with sounds.
+Importantly, this result held even for trials in which both sequences had equal durations of silence (such that the two-silence sequence was objectively longer from start to finish; t(78)=2.46, p=.016), thus ruling out the potential confound that subjects might have been comparing the total time spent in silence instead of the total durations of the entire sequences.
+These initial results exemplify the research strategy adopted here: An illusion previously thought to depend on sounds also occurs when the sounds are replaced by silences, consistent with the hypothesis that silences can be represented as genuine auditory events.